 - Alternate Format Materials: Students who qualify to use alternate formats of text must make this request at their earliest convenience each semester.
-The student must then follow the policy and procedures in place for this accommodation, which may include providing textbook information and proof of purchase.
-Please note, it can take up to 2 weeks or longer to get course materials in some alternative formats; some materials may need to be recreated. - Attendance Accommodations (CAS/SBS): For students who have disabilities that impact class attendance, the Office of Disability Services will include a notification on the accommodation letter that indicates that the student's disability may result in absences from class.
+The student must then follow the policy and procedures in place for this accommodation. \Please note, it can take up to 4 weeks or longer to get course materials in alternative format; some materials may need to be recreated. - Attendance Accomodations: For students who have disabilities that impact class attendance, the Office of Disability Services will include a notification on the accommodation letter that indicates that the student's disability may result in absences from class.
 In the event that attendance is deemed a fundamental course component by the instructor, ODS will work with the instructor and student in determining reasonable attendance accommodations.
 Attendance accommodations must be established prior to disability-related absences, and not retroactively.
-See Section 5B of this handbook for more information on attendance accommodations. - Attendance Accommodations (LAW): Adherence to the Law School's attendance policy is part of the Essential Performance Standards.
-For students in the Law School who have disabilities that impact class attendance, the Office of Disability Services may include a notation on the accommodation letter that indicates that the student's disability meets the threshold of being an extenuating circumstance.
-Law students with an attendance notation on their accommodation letter should follow the Law School Attendance and Assignment Policy for the reporting of excess absences if they experience excessive absences due to disability. - Audio Recording Accommodations: Students who qualify for audio recording a lecture must notify their instructor of the accommodation prior to the first day of recording.
+See Section 5B of this handbook for more information on attendance accommodations. - Audio Recording Accommodations: Students who qualify for audio recording a lecture must notify their instructor of the accommodation prior to the first day of recording.
 Audio recording accommodations may include the use of assistive technology, mobile technology, or other devices. - Early Registration: Early registration is an accommodation offered through the Office of Disability Services for students whose documented disabilities may necessitate preferential course scheduling.
-Early registration allows eligible students to register prior to the beginning of scheduled registration dates.
+Early registration is also available to students who request and pick up their accommodation letters within the first 2 weeks of the semester.
+Early registration allows eligible students to register one week prior to the beginning of scheduled registration dates.

-Note: Students may not qualify for early registration if they: a) owe the University money, tuition, or other charges, b) are not enrolled in the University's student health insurance program or do not have their own insurance, and/or c) are not immunized or have other department holds on their registrations.
+\Note: Students may not qualify for early registration if they: a) owe the University money, tuition, or other charges, b) are not enrolled in the University's student health insurance program or do not have their own insurance, and/or c) are not immunized or have other department holds on their registrations.